redhat-openstack/website/source/networking/midonet-integration_mem-54-rhel7-rhosp10.html.md

 # MEM 5.4 Integration with RHOSP 10 (Newton) on RHEL 7

 This guide covers the basic steps for the integration of [MidoNet Enterprise Manager][mem] 5.4 into a RHOSP 10 deployment using RHEL 7, assuming basic knowledge about RHOSP 10 and its [composable services][composable-services-docs].

+## Limitations

+This installer has the following limitations:

+* Only _one_ MidoNet Gateway can be deployed at a time.
+If you need more gateway nodes in your deployment these should be configured manually.
+* Only _one_ floating IP network can be created at a time with the installer.
+The installer creates an initial floating IP network.
+If more than one of these networks are required, this should be done manually afterwards.

 ## Initial configuration